rehierl/node-tree-outliner/3-4-0-design-5.md

 ends with its sectioning node.

 **CLARIFICATION**
-An algorithm must mark a type-1 section as being closed as soon as it enters the exit event of its sectioning node.
+An algorithm must close a type-1 section when it enters the exit event of its sectioning node.
 Consequently, a type-1 sectioning node represents the parent container of the declared section.

 Note that, because the root node must always be seen to represent a type-1 sectioning node, there is no need to take the root's missing parent node into account.

 Note that no two type-1 sections have the same parent container.
-That is, because any sectioning node always declares a single section only.
+That is, because any sectioning node always only declares a single section.

 **CLARIFICATION**
-Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section can technically still be closed by an event that is subsequent to the section's open and presequent to its close event.
+Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section can technically still be closed by an event that is subsequent to the section's open and presequent to its default close event.

-Again, just because an option is technically possible, it does not imply that it would be reasonable to support such an option.
+Again, just because an option is technically possible, does not imply that it would be reasonable to support such an option.

 ### type-2, next sibling